dtbooy/T3A2A/README.md

 2. Upon successful login the user is taken to the home screen
 3. User searches for a bus route by providing three inputs: date, location and time
 4. Upon searching a get request is sent to the db to receive the appropriate routes in the route collection
-5. The selected routes are return to be displayed
+5. The selected routes are returned to be displayed
 6. The user is displayed the appropriate bus routes based on their search parameters

 <img src="docs/dataflow_img/4.png" alt="Image Alt Text" style="margin-top: 50px;">